secretstartups/handbook/people-group/promotions-transfers/index.html.md

 1. Audit the team member's department, division and cost center against the new manager's.
 1. For US team members, the entity must also match with the manager's.
 For any changes in entity, update the payroll file.
-1. In case of `Job Title Specialty` change requests, managers will reach out to the People Experience team to have a team members `Speciality` updated in BambooHR.
+1. In case of `Job Title Specialty` change requests, managers will reach out to the People Experience team to have a team members `Speciality` updated in Workday.
-    - The People Experience Associate should check whether the title already exists in BambooHR.
+    - The People Experience Associate should check whether the title already exists in Workday.
 If not, check whether the `Job Speciality` has been added to the respective departments Handbook page (example: https://about.gitlab.com/handbook/engineering/development/enablement/sharding/) or if the People Experience Associates are tagged in a respective issue to have it added.
 If unclear, reach out to the [respective People Business Partner](https://about.gitlab.com/handbook/people-group/#people-business-partner-alignment-to-division)
     - In the event of a `Job Speciality` change and a manager change, the People Experience team will be notified in the internal Transition Tracker spreadsheet tracker (using the `people-exp@gitlab.com` alias) and the People Experience Associates will create an associated [Career Mobility Issue](https://gitlab.com/gitlab-com/people-group/people-operations/employment-templates/-/blob/main/.gitlab/issue_templates/career_mobility.md) with the [Slack Command](/handbook/people-group/engineering/#internal-transition-issue-creation) list and track associated tasks for the previous and new manager.
 Tag or mention the aligned [People Business Partner](/handbook/people-group/#people-business-partner-alignment-to-division) in the Career Mobility Issue.

 ## Department Transfers